certeu/morio/docs/docs/guides/services/connector/readme.md

 ### Running ETL pipelines

-The console service is reposible for running the pipelines that are configured in the Morio settings.
+The console service is responsible for running the pipelines that are configured in the Morio settings.

 These pipelines are sometimes referred to as [ETL